-Join Chris Orwig for an in-depth discussion in this video Batch process the images in Camera Raw or Lightroom, part of Portrait Project: Fixing a Group Photo.
+Join Chris Orwig for an in-depth discussion in this video Batch process the images in Camera Raw or Lightroom, part of Fixing a Group Photo in Photoshop.

 - In this chapter, we will be doing a workflow project where we will begin with the raw files as they appeared straight out of the camera, and we'll process those files here in Lightroom.
 Then we'll take a look at how we can bring those images over into Photoshop in order to combine the best expressions out of these two photographs together.
 Lemme set up the scenario a little bit for you.
 Here, you can see I have a portrait, and this is a portrait that I captured in Kauai on Hanalei Beach.
 It's a photograph of my friend Mike, and also his mom.
 And if we zoom in on the image using the Navigator panel, here I'll zoom in to, say, a one-to-three view, which will work well, at least on the monitor that I'm using here, you can see that Mike's mom looks great, but Mike is looking off to the right a little bit.